Is an executor liable for costs?

 When the application came to court the judge declared that Andrene Kerr Robinson had breached the terms of an earlier injunction and ordered her to repay the money, amounting to more than £88,000 plus interest, to the estate from her personal funds.

 Andrene Kerr Robinson and the estate were left without recourse against Blueprint because the firm had gone into insolvent liquidation without professional indemnity insurance that would cover the circumstances of the case.

 The case underlines the fact that executors and administrators can be held personally liable for legal costs in a contentious probate dispute.
 It is therefore important for Personal Representatives to ensure that they act honestly and reasonably at all times if they wish to avoid personal liability.
 It is worth bearing in mind the provisions of s 61 of Trustee Act 1925, as quoted by the trial judge, which state:

 “If it appears to the court that a trustee … is or may be personally liable for any breach of trust … but has acted honestly and reasonably, and ought fairly to be excused for the breach of trust and for omitting to obtain the directions of the court in the matter in which he committed such breach, then the court may relieve him either wholly or partly from personal liability for the same.”

 As with so much in the world of contentious probate litigation, it is the conduct of the parties that is the paramount consideration.
-This case also serves as a reminder of how important it is for parties to an inheritance dispute to consult specialist contentious probate solicitors who are fully regulated and carry appropriate professional indemnity insurance.
+This case also serves as a reminder of how important it is for parties to an inheritance dispute to consult specialist contentious probate solicitors.